 From my experience, the Northern Lights are most likely to be seen from 10PM to 2AM.
 Some very powerful storms will produce visible auroras as early as 7PM and through to 7AM., but the most common light shows are around midnight.
 Most displays will last an hour or two and the activity will come and go during this time.
 If the lights fade but a steady green line remains, it is likely to come back with power.
 Sometimes a northern lights display can be as short as 20 seconds, but this is rare.

 What you see with you eyes is not the same as the photos.
 The reason is because our eyes use rods in the darkness and rods don’t process colours (see Rods & Cones).
 The camera does see colour and it is collecting the information over a period of time (5-30 seconds), so the result is much more colourful (realistic) than our eyes.
 However, you eyes will see the dancing curtains much better than your camera and if it gets powerful enough, you will see some of the colours.

-If you are on a longer trip with some travel, then check out Jökusarlon Glacier Lagoon where the icebergs reflect with the aurora in the still ice lake.
+If you are on a longer, self-drive trip, then check out Jökusarlon Glacier Lagoon where the icebergs reflect with the aurora in the still ice lake.
 Kirkjufell mountain is the most photographed mountain in Iceland and is a real treat on magical Icelandic nights.
 In the North of Iceland, the lake Myvatn and Goðafoss waterfall are prime locations for seeing the Aurora n the Nature.